AliiAhmadi/aliiahmadi.github.io/_pages/about.md

 I am a last-year undergraduate student in Computer Science at the University of Tehran.
 My research interests and the fields I have worked on the most are Artificial Intelligence, Computer Vision, Human-Computer Interaction, Reinforcement Learning, Natural Language Processing, and Machine Learning.
 Currently, I am an active member of the Deep Learning Laboratory at the University of Tehran, where I engage in research projects at the intersection of AI and real-world impact.

 Beyond computer science, I have a deep passion for mathematics.
-I am especially drawn to Graph Theory and Abstract Algebra, both for their beauty and for their foundational role in theoretical computer science.
+I am especially drawn to Graph Theory and Algebra, both for their beauty and for their foundational role in theoretical computer science.